robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 ### 2.2.2 Line Breaks, Continuation and Empty Lines

 > [!IMPORTANT]
-> LXX Be able to use line breaks and continuation in Robot Framework properly.
+> LXX Be able to use line breaks and continuation in a statement.
 (K3)

 Empty lines are allowed and encouraged to structure data files and make them more readable.
 In the next example, the sections are visibly separated by two empty lines, and the tests are separated by one empty line.
 Empty lines are technically not relevant and are ignored while parsing the file.

-By default, each expression in a suite or resource file is terminated by a line break, so that in each line only one expression is possible.
+By default, each statement in a suite or resource file is terminated by a line break, so that in each literal line only one statement is possible.
-However, for better readability or in the case of documentation for adding line breaks, expressions can expand over multiple lines if they are continued with `...` (three dots) and a separator (multiple spaces) at the beginning of the next line, potentially being indented.
+However, for better readability or in the case of documentation for adding line breaks, expressions can expand over multiple literal lines if they are continued with `...` (three dots) and a separator (multiple spaces) at the beginning of the next line, potentially being indented.
 See the suite documentation as an example.

+With this line continuation between two data tokens, the two literal lines are interpreted as one logical line and do result in one statement.

+A line continuation can only be performed where a separator is expected, like between a keyword name and its arguments or between two arguments or between a setting and its value(s).
+In the following example the two keyword calls are logically identical, even though the second one is split over three literal lines.

+**Example**:

 ### 2.2.3 In-line Comments